-This policy is intended to protect the wide array of information technology resources as defined in this policy provided by Cleary University and to provide guidelines for the use of those resources.
-A copy of this policy may be located on the Cleary University website and the student handbook.
+Use of IT Resources: This policy is intended to protect the wide array of information technology resources as defined in this Policy (Resources) provided by the University and to provide guidelines for the use of those Resources.
+A copy of this policy may be located on the Cleary University website and the Cleary University Student Handbook.